Anna Wilson (basketball): College career

 Wilson only played in six games during her freshman year with the Stanford Cardinal due to health issues: she missed the first eleven games as she recovered from her concussion, and missed the final eleven games of the season with a right foot injury.
 She made her Stanford debut against the Yale Bulldogs, where she scored eleven points over seventeen minutes played in a 102–44 Stanford victory.
 She finished her freshman year with seventeen points over forty-eight minutes played.
-Wilson made her first career start against the UNLV Lady Rebels during her sophomore year and scored eight points.
+She made her first career start against the UNLV Lady Rebels during her sophomore year and scored eight points.
 She scored a career-high twenty-one points against the Ohio State Buckeyes in a game Stanford lost 94–82.
 She finished the year with an average of 3.3 points per game over 10.7 minutes per game and two games started, though she missed the last seven games of the season because of a left foot injury.

 In her junior year, Wilson averaged 2.7 points per game over thirty-two games played and three games started as Stanford won the 2019 Pac-12 Conference women's basketball tournament but lost in the Elite Eight round of the 2019 NCAA Division I women's basketball tournament to the Notre Dame Fighting Irish 84–68.
 As a senior, she averaged 2.5 points per game in a bench role as Stanford lost in the final of the 2020 Pac-12 Conference tournament to the Oregon Ducks, and the NCAA tournament was cancelled due to the COVID-19 pandemic.
-Because of the health issues her freshman year, Wilson was granted another season of eligibility at Stanford under the NCAA's hardship wavier rule after an appeal of an initial denial.
+Because of the health issues in her freshman year, she was granted another season of eligibility at Stanford under the NCAA's hardship wavier rule after an appeal of an initial denial.